Are you Suffering From Shoulder Pain?

 What is shoulder pain?

+When most people say they have shoulder pain they tend to point to the trapezius area, which is between the neck and the shoulder.
 True shoulder pain typically occurs as an injury to the ball and socket joint.
 Although there most likely is pain in the front of the shoulder, the pain could be located on the top, side, back, underneath, and it may even radiated down to other areas of the body.

 The shoulder joint is a very unique joint because it has a lot of movement in many different directions.
 It is primarily attached by ligaments within the shoulder but most of the stability of the shoulder is determined by the function of the muscles that attach to it.
-This includes but is not limited to the scapular (shoulder blade), the AC joint (Acromioclavicular joint), the SC joint (sternoclavicular joint), and the GH (Glenohumeral joint AKA ball and socket).
+This includes but is not limited to the scapula (shoulder blade), the AC joint (Acromioclavicular joint), the SC joint (Sternoclavicular joint), and the GH (Glenohumeral joint AKA ball and socket).
 Injury or dysfunction one of multiple of these structures or any structure for that matter can lead to changes in the shoulder function that result in the altered mechanics.

 How does shoulder pain occur?